FlatTurtle/FlatTurtle/content/01-ft-introduction.md

 ## Smart

 Our team is involved: all of us have a history in (open) data, web, and embedded devices.
+So you're probably at the right address if you're looking for a way to visualise available any kind of information.

 </div></div>